-In Quebec, French is the mother tongue of around 7.3 million people, which accounts for almost 80% of the population (a further 8% are English-speakers, and 12% are classified as “allophones,” meaning they speak a language other than French or English).
-But if you thought that the French spoken in Quebec was the same as the French spoken in France then you couldn’t be more wrong.
-Quebec French, or québécois as it is known, possesses its own unique characteristics and words that are a testament to its own fascinating history.
-Let’s take a look at how québécois evolved throughout the centuries to become the language it is today, and if you’re feeling inspired you can even try your hand at a few juicy québécois words and phrases too!
+In Québec, French is the mother tongue of around 7.3 million people, which makes up almost 80% of the population (a further 8% are English native speakers, and 12% are classified as “allophones,” meaning they speak a language other than French or English).
+But if you thought that the French spoken in Québec was the same as the French spoken in France then you couldn’t be more wrong.
+Québec French, or québécois, possesses its own unique characteristics and words that are a testament to its separate history.
+Let’s take a look at how québécois evolved throughout the centuries to become the language it is today, and if you’re feeling inspired, you can try your hand at a few juicy québécois words and phrases too!

 New France And English Domination

-After the first exploration of the Gulf of Saint Lawrence by Jacques Cartier in 1534, France laid claim to what we now know as Canada and quickly established a thriving colony.
-French was imposed as the lingua franca to the detriment of local dialects (in France, under the ancien Régime, French was only spoken by a third of the population).
-But after the capture of Quebec and Montreal by the British, New France was ceded to the British crown in 1763.
-The French elite quit the province, exchanges with the continent ceased and teaching of the language declined.
+After the first exploration of the Gulf of Saint Lawrence in 1534, France laid claim to what we now know as Canada and quickly established a thriving colony.
+French was imposed as the lingua franca to the detriment of local dialects.
+But after the capture of Québec and Montreal by the British, New France was ceded to the British crown in 1763.
+The French elite left the province, trade with the continent ceased and the teaching of French declined.
 The Canadian Confederation was created in 1867 and, from then on, politics and the economy were ruled by the English-speaking minority.

-The French spoken in Canada, which had been identical to Parisian French, started to evolve independently, mainly in an oral form.
+This where the French spoken in Canada, which had been identical to Parisian French, started to evolve independently.
 At the end of the 19th century, industrialization led much of the rural population to move to the (predominantly English-speaking) cities.
 Common French speech began to mingle with English.
-In time, it would give rise to joual — the derogatory term was initially a corruption of parler cheval, or to “to talk horse” — the working-class French of Montreal, which we now call québécois.
+In time, this would give rise to joual — the derogatory term was initially a corruption of parler cheval, or to “to talk horse” — which we now call québécois.

 In the 1960s, the uprising known as the Quiet Revolution led to great social and political change, and language was at the heart of the debate.
-In 1974 French became the official language and was adopted in the fields of labor, commerce, administration and education.
+In 1974, French became the official language of Québec and was adopted in the fields of labor, commerce, administration and education.
 The Charter of the French Language, also known as Bill 101, was passed in 1977.
-Various institutions were created; for example, the Office of the French Language worked with university researchers to create standards and to produce numerous lexicographical works, such as a database of grammar and language tips called the Banque de dépannage linguistique, and a terminology hotline service.
+Various institutions were created, like the Office of the French Language, which worked with university researchers to create standards for québécois.
+They also produced numerous lexicographical works, such as a database of grammar and language tips called the Banque de dépannage linguistique, and a terminology hotline service.

 En garde!
 Linguistic Debate And Evolution

-Dissent over the forms of French in Quebec started in the middle of the 19th century and intensified over the next hundred years.
-Some felt that québécois should align itself with the French spoken in France, arguing that the archaisms and anglicisms of the popular tongue were simply wrong; the gap between spoken and written language was already sufficiently pronounced.
+Dissent over the forms of French in Quebec began in the middle of the 19th century and intensified over the following hundred years.
+Some felt that québécois should align itself with the French spoken in France, arguing that the archaisms and anglicisms of the popular tongue were simply wrong — the gap between spoken and written language was already sufficiently obvious.
 Up to the end of the 1970s, Radio-Canada, the public broadcaster of Quebec, was still trying to establish a “correct” standard of French.
-But the clock was ticking on elitist attitudes towards québécois.
-Important figures in the theatre, such as Michel Tremblay, started writing plays in québécois; gradually, the conventions of spoken québécois became accepted in literature, cinema and the media.
+But the clock was ticking on elitist attitudes towards québécois: Important figures in theater, such as Michel Tremblay, started writing plays in Candian French.
+Gradually, the conventions of spoken québécois became accepted in literature, cinema and the media.

 The Thorny Question Of Anglicisms

 For obvious historical and geographical reasons, québécois is filled with anglicisms, and often quite old ones.
-Since the 1970s, English terms have been translated in a quasi-systematized fashion: courriel means “email,” pourriel is “spam,” baladodiffusion is “podcasting” (no, me neither), a skateboard is un rouli-roulant and clavarder means “to chat.”
-Paradoxically, québécois is stuffed with anglicisms in current usage; you’ll hear C’est une bonne place, être dans le trouble, bienvenue! (“welcome,” used in response to “thank you”), oh boy!, cute, y est fucké! (a good first phrase to learn), watcher and truster, to name a few.
+Since the 1970s, English terms have been translated in a quasi-systematized fashion: courriel is “email,” pourriel is “spam,” baladodiffusion is “podcasting,” a skateboard is a rouli-roulant and clavarder means “to chat.”
+Paradoxically, québécois is also stuffed with anglicisms in current usage.
+You’ll hear C’est une bonne place, être dans le trouble, bienvenue! (“welcome,” used in response to “thank you”), oh boy!, cute, y est fucké! (a good first phrase to learn), watcher and truster, just to name a few.